electricitymaps/brick/README.md

 ```

 Then, for each folder that you'd like to build/deploy, you can create a BUILD.yaml file that describes the dependencies and the build/deploy steps.
+Each step is cached and will only re-run if the commands change, or if the input change.

-This is an example of the configuration used to build the Tomorrow website:
+This is an example of the configuration used to build the Tomorrow website to Github Pages:

 ```yaml
 name: www